fleetdm/fleet/handbook/brand.md

 ### Publication methods

-1. **Instant**: Content is published instantly (get the required training, if any, from the links listed in the table below).
-Content is approved by Digital Experience post-facto – see [Digital Experience rituals](https://fleetdm.com/handbook/brand#rituals).
+1. **Instant**: Content is published instantly.
+Content is approved by Digital Experience post-facto – see links in the table below to get the required training.
 2. **Gated**: Submit content to Digital Experience for review – see specific instructions in the table below.
-3. **Queued**: Communicate the publication date with the [DRI](https://fleetdm.com/handbook/people#directly-responsible-individuals) responsible for approving this content.
-Refer to specific instructions linked in the table below.
+3. **Queued**: Communicate the publication date with the [DRI](https://fleetdm.com/handbook/people#directly-responsible-individuals) responsible for approving this content – refer to specific instructions linked in the table below.

 ### Revision methods (for editors)